mcanouil/mickael.canouil.fr/content/post/2021-04-30-floating-toc-in-blogdown/index.md

 + HUGO translate markdown files to html files.
 + HUGO has a variable/id for the TOC, named `TableOfContents`
-+ We can change the layout of the HUGO theme to include TOC (if the theme does not already include it as for "starter-academic").
++ We can change the layout of the HUGO theme to include TOC (if the theme does not already include it as for "[wowchemy/starter-academic](https://github.com/wowchemy/starter-academic)").
     + It works on plain markdown posts.
     + It does not on html posts produced from `.Rmd` files.

-In conclusion, there is something wrong with the html files.
+In conclusion, there is something wrong with the html files produced from `.Rmd` files.

 ## Fixing `.Rmd`/`.html` Posts

 `blogdown` provides an add-in to easily creates new post (`blogdown:::new_post_addin()`), in which you can decide what is the file format/extension you want to use.
-You can change the default in your `.Rprofile` with, for example `.Rmd`, as your default suing `options(blogdown.ext = ".Rmd")`.
+You can change the default in your `.Rprofile` with, for example `.Rmd`, as your default using `options(blogdown.ext = ".Rmd")`.

-You are probably (as I am) more familiar with the `Rmd` extension.
+You are probably (_as I am_) more familiar with the `Rmd` extension.

 + `.Rmd` produces `.html` with `rmarkdown::render_site()`.
     And the floating TOC is not working in that case.